Skip to content

 How many times do you check your phone between 6am to 9am?

-Find out this number just one time and see what number you got and what this number is all about.
+Find out this number just one time and see what number you got and what this number is all about to you.

-This number tells us something about our life and our mindsets.
+This number tells us something about our life and our current mindset.

-This is also simple research to reflect our habit of how our life is rolling everyday.
+This is also a simple research to reflect our own habits of how our life is rolling everyday.

-The study of our own life is one of the best ways to learn human experience.
+The study of our own life is one of the best ways to learn about human progress and experience.

 Is it derailed or dissipated or conserved?

-Unlearning old ideas or undoing harmful habits is more painful than installing new habits on us.
+Unlearning old and obsolete ideas or undoing harmful habits is more painful than installing new good habits on us.

-We need deliberate focus to unlearn the old and to install the new.
+We absolutely need deliberate focus to unlearn the old and to install the new good habits.

 One day my daughter was doing elementary math: fractions and decimals.